shubh14620/ece-engineers-toolkit/README.md

 ```
 ECE-Toolkit/
 │
-├── index.html          ← Main file (entire app is here)
+├── index.html          ← Entire app (all 40+ calculators in one file)
 └── README.md           ← You are here
 ```

-> The entire app lives in a **single HTML file** — no build tools, no Node.js, nothing extra needed.
+> Zero dependencies.
+Zero build tools.
+Just open and use.

 ---